Echozqn/igniter/README.md

 3. Launch iGniter Portal, perform resource allocation, and record the placement scheme for the 12 workloads.

-Finally, plot the placement scheme as a graph, Fig. 20.
+Finally, plot the placement plan as a graph, Fig. 20.

 ### Experiment 8: Runtime Overhead of iGniter

+You don't need to actually start the GPU machine for this experiment.
 The specific steps are as follows:

 1. Set the number of model workloads.
 2. Start iGniter's `algorithm-igniter.py`.
 3. Record the memory and computational overhead of the iGniter algorithm.
 4. Repeat steps 1-3 with the number of model workloads ranging from 10 to 1000.

-5. Collect the recorded data and plot it as Figure 21.
+The collected data are recorded in tables, which are referenced from `igniter/i-Gniter/Experiments/Figure21Line.xlsx` and `igniter/i-Gniter/Experiments/Figure21Scatter.xlsx`.
+The graph is generated by invoking `getFigure21.py`.